roman-milk/roman-milk.github.io/the-trip-30.md

  "Probably not."
 I told her.

  "Well, I don't know about you guys, but I am starving.
 I think we should go out and get something to eat.
 Something nice, cause quite frankly, I'm tired of this fast food.
 It's messing with my figure."
 She said.
 I don't see a single flaw on her.
-Report_Story #4